biqmind-cloudnative/cape-ansible/README.md

 ---

-# Try CAPE SAAS for FREE
+## Try CAPE SAAS for FREE

 ### Install CAPE

-> There are 2 options for installing CAPE.
+> There are 2 options for accessing CAPE.
 Follow one of the options below as "root" user on the machine that you want to deploy to.

 Option 1:

-Access CAPE GUI with a local private IP env.
+Access CAPE UI with a local private IP env.

 >   Eg: You and your VM are at home and you want to access using a private IP e.g., 192.168.1.7